Rev Dr Claire Macdonald

 Tutor in Ministerial Training and Chaplain

-Claire MacDonald joins Harris Manchester as Chaplain and Unitarian Ministry Tutor from a background in both congregational ministry and the arts.
-She comes to HMC from Lewisham Unity in South London, where she served as minister from 2017 to 2022.
-In 2015-17, she trained as a minister at Harris Manchester while completing an MA at Heythrop College, University of London, focused on the impact of modernity on the three Abrahamic faiths.
-She also earned a BA in English from the University of Leeds and a PhD in Critical and Creating Writing at the University of East Anglia.
+Claire MacDonald is a writer and Unitarian Minister who joined Harris Manchester in Michaelmas term 2022 as Chaplain and Ministry Tutor, having trained as a minister at Harris Manchester herself.
+She came to HMC from from a background in ministry, most recently from Lewisham Unity in South London, where she served from 2017 to 2022.
+She has an MA from Heythrop College, University of London, focusing on the impact of modernity on the three Abrahamic faiths and a PhD in Critical and Creating Writing from the University of East Anglia.

-Claire has worked in the arts for more than four decades.
+Claire has worked as a theatre maker, curator, writer and cultural leader in the arts for more than four decades.
 She co-founded the influential company Impact Theatre Cooperative in 1978 and moved into teaching and writing following a junior Judith Wilson Fellowship at Churchill College, Cambridge.
-She has worked extensively in teaching and leadership at a number of British and American Universities as well as holding Fellowships and Visiting positions in Australia, Norway and the Netherlands.
+She has worked extensively in teaching and leadership in British and American Universities as well as holding Fellowships and Visiting positions in Australia, Norway and the Netherlands.